filinils/FrontEndSeries/docs/JavaScriptAndCss.md

     3. modules
         These are your buttons, links, lists and list-items and so on.
 The idea of planning these ahead is to identify areas that can reuse the same modules.
 For instance if you have a button on a list-item can you use the same style for a button in a navigation? or do you have a tooltip when you hover a user name that can be used for a list-item.
 As a convention, be specific and name modules so it is obvious what the modules is e.g. button, listview, tab and so on this way you eliminate confusion when other developers look at your code.
 Name variation separated with "-" like tab-small, btn-large and.
 By actually defining btn-variation and not separation those like “. btn ".variation" it can be hard to know what ".variation" actually style, is it only btns or do they style something else?

-Modules can have state for instanse a btn can be active, then the style for that should look like "btn-is-active".
+Modules can have state for instance a btn can be active, then the style for that should look like "btn-is-active".
         here is an example of a button with state.

 ```css